Schweiss Counter Schweiss Photo of the Day

 He had the 90 Champ fitted with floats especially for special fishing jaunts.
 Hutchins says he put on about 300 float hours and doubles that with the skis on.
 "That rig did at least 15 trips into Canada and as far north as the Artic and Hudson Bay to view whales and Polar Bears.
 "Its nice to have enough hangar space.
 Now I'll be fitting skis on my Scout for winter flying.
 But I don't do any sub-zero flying anymore.
 Been there, done that.
 I've gotten older and wiser.
 Winter flying is a lot of work."

 His hangar sports a 42' x 12' Schweiss bifold.
-"The 2 guys that came in with the Schweiss door were young guys, early 20's I'd guess.
+"The two guys that came in with the Schweiss door were young guys, early 20's I'd guess.
 Gosh, they were all business.
 Got that big door hung in half a day," said Hutchins.

 "I could hardly get a conversation going with them they were so intent on getting the job done.
 Kind of like watching a good hunting dog when you're pheasant hunting.
 The dog won't stop for a treat; you can't distract them once they've got a whiff of that bird.
 It was actually kind of funny to me.
 Usually when you've got a couple of young guys on a job they don't mind a break now and then just for gabbing.
 But not these two guys.
 Maybe they didn't realize how damn far up north they were when they got to my place.
 Then there was the mosquitoes and 10 miles of dirt road," chuckled Hutchins.